Work Visa for US: How to Apply for a Post Study Work Visa USA

 It is important to be proactive in maintaining your visa status, as there is limited time to apply for extensions if this becomes necessary.
 Getting approval from USCIS and other immigration offices can take up to 90 days; keep this in mind as you prepare for life after graduation and make sure you submit your applications well ahead of time so you can remain in the US after graduating.

-Additionally, if you are unable to maintain your visa status and need to return to your home country, this can impact your ability to obtain a visa in the future.
+Additionally, if you are unable to maintain your visa status and need to return to your home country, this can impact your ability to obtain an America work permit in the future.

 Attend Career Fairs to Find Work

 Many international students wonder “can international students work in USA after graduation?”
-With the proper visa, as we’ve discussed, the answer is yes: Studying in the US can give you access to many opportunities to find international student work in US after graduation.
+With the proper work permit for the US, as we’ve discussed, the answer is yes: Studying in the US can give you access to many opportunities to find international student work in US after graduation.

 As an international student, you may not know how to get started and who you should connect with to find a job or internship.
 Career fairs provide a variety of work opportunities and give you the chance to network with professionals from various backgrounds.
 For an international student, this experience offers insights on how to bridge cultural gaps and fit into the organizational culture of places where you would like to work.